re-data/re-data/docs/docs/re_cloud/integrations/html.md

 Usage: re_cloud upload html-file --name TEXT  --file TEXT

 Options:
+  --channel-name-or-id TEXT  The slack channel name to send the report
+                             uploaded message if a slack account is connected to the re_cloud account.
+It could be a channel name, channel id or member id.
+  --name TEXT                Name of the upload used for identification --config-dir TEXT          Path to the directory containing re_data.yml
+                             config file
-  --file TEXT  custom html file to upload  [required] --name TEXT  Name of the upload used for identification --help       Show this message and exit.
+  --file TEXT                a file with give upload type  [required] --help                     Show this message and exit.
 ```

 ## Next steps